segmentio/segment-docs/src/getting-started/use-cases/setup.md

 ## Activate your data with Unify and Engage

-Now that you've successfullyy set up Connections and Destinations, you can build upon your Segment implementation with Unify and Engage.
+Now that you've successfully set up Connections and Destinations, you can build upon your Segment implementation with Unify and Engage.

 > info "Accessing Unify and Engage"
 > Unify and Engage may not yet be enabled for your account.
-To add Engage to your Segment workspace, click **Request a demo** in the Unify and Engage tabs on the Guided Setup screen.
+To add Engage to your Segment workspace, click **Request a demo** in the Unify and Engage tabs on the Guided Setup page.

 ### Step 1: Set up identifiers with Unify

-1. In the Guided Setup page, click the **Build profiles from your data** tab.
+1. In the Guided Setup page, click **Build profiles from your data**.
 2. Click **Add default identifiers**.
 Segment displays the **Select Identifiers** popup.
 3. Select as many of the recommended identifiers that best fit your use case; Segment recommends selecting all identifiers.
 Click **Save**.
 4. On the Guided Setup page, click **Mark complete**.